-- 1. MSc degree in public health, economics, or a closely related field (either awarded or imminent) - 2.
-Relevant experience in managing and analysing quantitative datasets. - 3.
-Evidence of good organisational skills, including effective time management. - 4.
-Proven ability to work independently, as well as collaboratively as part of a research team. - 5.
+- 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - 2.
+Relevant experience in programme monitoring and evaluation. - 3.
+Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
+Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
-Experience of using statistical programmes to write well-organized code
+Evidence of good organizational skills, including effective time management.